Brooklyn DA’s Plan Could Erase Thousands of Cannabis Convictions

 Drug reform groups cheered Brooklyn’s new initiative on Friday, calling the district attorney’s announcement encouraging.

 “Addressing low-level marijuana arrest records that continue to haunt New Yorkers for decades is a critical component of marijuana policy reform that truly acknowledges the immense harm caused by prohibition,” Kassandra Frederique, the New York State Director of the Drug Policy Alliance, said in a statement.
 “We hope this proactive shift by DA Gonzalez will spark similar efforts from District Attorneys across the state.
 Marijuana legalization is needed and coming, but we don’t have to wait for legalization to begin efforts to correct the serious harms that communities and individuals experienced because of biased enforcement.”
+Is there a dispensary near you?

 Medical Marijuana Is Legal in New York